JonathanGurebo/UITextFieldLimit/README.md

 * Multiple textfields supported
 * Set the text length limit
 * Paste prevention
-* Displays a label of left characters inside the textfield, get hidden when you stop editing.
+* Displays a label of left characters inside the textfield, gets hidden when you stop editing.
 * DELEGATE methods to know when the user reaches the limit and more.
 * Shake animation when no characters left.